 Not without having a Tennessee car accident lawyer from Gatti, Keltner, Bienvenu & Montesi PLC review your case and the offer first.

-In reviewing your case, your lawyer can assess the strength of the evidence, the severity of your injuries and suffering, the degree of fault of each party, and the damages you are entitled to as a result of those factors.
-Based on that review, your lawyer will advise you whether the offer is reasonable.
+In reviewing your case, your lawyer can assess the strength of the evidence, the severity of your injuries and suffering, the degree of fault of each party, and the damages you are entitled to due to those factors.
+Based on that review, your lawyer will advise whether the offer is reasonable.

 Generally, first and fast offers are not representative of what you deserve.
 Insurance companies want to pay as little as possible.
 Your lawyer will see through those offers and use their legal skills to negotiate a better offer.